botmasterai/botmaster-session-ware/README.md

 ### SessionWare

 Create an object providing incoming and outgoing middleware that manages a session object for you.
-By using this middleware,
+By using this middleware, your other middleware will have access to a persisted `update.session` object.

 **Parameters**